-It’s no secret that the music business can be shady.
-Every other day an artist puts their label on blast for catching them up in a raw deal that left them exploited, broke or shelved.
+It’s no secret that the music business can be challenging to navigate.
+Every other day, it seems like an artist puts their label on blast because of a deal that left them exploited or shelved.
 Just look at Lil Uzi, JoJo, Tinashe, Kash Doll, Lil Xan and Hot Girl Meg.
 Success in the industry all comes down to the contract.
 Remember that most of our favorite performers have been signed to a label, and not every singer or rapper wants to be independent.
 TSL got to chat with Jeff Dillard, an entertainment lawyer with over 20 years of experience and who knows all about contracts.
 Here’s what the Janeff Media expert wants Chicago artists to know about scoring the best record deal.

 TrueStar.Life: Tell us about your role in the music industry.